Why Mobile Testing Is A Must

 - Native mobile applications have to be downloaded from the app store, giving businesses more visibility with end users and making it easier for the app to be discovered.

 - Native mobile applications also have the ability to push notifications to users.
-Whether it’s a gaming or calendar app, businesses can send users reminders and hints, ultimately increasing usage or dwell time – the amount of time consumers spend interacting with an app.
+Whether it’s a gaming or calendar app, businesses can send users reminders and hints, in effort to increase usage or dwell time – the amount of time consumers spend interacting with an app.

-- End users can also access these applications without internet, which makes them easier to access and it won’t increase spend on their phone bill.
+- End users can also access these applications without internet, which makes them easier to access.

 - Although devices can be stolen or data can be stored on the device itself, native mobile applications are considered to be the most secure out of all three options as they can leverage frameworks and features that are built into the platform they live on.